The ‘doomsday’ vault that protects the world’s biodiversity is expanding

 It’s no wonder that the vault has become a destination of some fascination to the global audience, which has led the museum to begin considering an autonomous bus route that might bring interested visitors to the site.
 But by nature, tourists simply cannot visit the vault even if they manage to reach it, opening its doors to take a selfie.
 Amenities like lights, heaters, and snack bars—let alone foot traffic and body heat—would put the seeds at risk.

-Which is why the global architecture firm Snøhetta, known for building fairly radical, environmentally conscious buildings, was tapped to build The Arc, a visitors’ center planned to open in 2022.
+Which is why the global architecture and design firm Snøhetta, known for building fairly radical, environmentally conscious buildings, was tapped to build The Arc, a visitors’ center planned to open in 2022.
 The Arc will provide basic amenities like food and bathrooms for travelers on the frozen tundra—and it’s also something of a simulation of what it’s like to be inside the vault itself.

 The design is split into two buildings.
 The main visitor area is a low, mirrored structure.
 The rectangular, modernist form reflects the nearby landscape, almost camouflaging itself into its surroundings.
 The timber frame building is carefully suspended above the ground to ensure it won’t heat the permafrost, or allow the accumulation of ice melt and snow.
 Inside, visitors can buy tickets or grab a bite at the cafe.
 This building also houses some production facilities for the Arctic World Archive—a sister project to the vault, in which digital renditions of famous artworks like The Scream are stored in a nuclear-safe, abandoned coal mine beneath the surface of Svalbard.